 Here are some chest dumbbell exercises that you can perform at home smoothly.

 Before using dumbbells, heating your body is a crucial step to avoid injuries.
 Start with a warm-up exercise like jumping jacks to increase your blood flow.
-Do a little shadow boxing or do arm circles ten reps on each side to prepare your joints.
+Do a little shadow boxing or do arm circles with ten reps on each side to prepare your joints.
 If you are a beginner, start by lifting lighter weights before getting into the heavier ones.
 This will train your muscles.

 2. Dumbbell chest press

 Lay your back flat on the floor with your knees bent.
 Hold dumbbells with your palms facing the sky, and keep your elbows at a 90-degree angle.
 Lift the dumbbells towards the ceiling while squeezing your chest.